Propel Grants logo with tagline

 Special Instructions for Resubmission Proposals

-If you are considering a Propel Grant for resubmission to an external agency, please get in touch with the Research Development Office (RDO) before preparing your application.
-Please email us at rdo-funding-programs@stanford.edu to discuss your project and receive tailored instructions, as there may be separate instructions that best support your resubmission efforts.
+If you are considering a Propel Grant for resubmission to an external agency, please contact us at rdo-funding-programs@stanford.edu before preparing your application to discuss your project.
+There may be separate instructions that best support your resubmission efforts.

 Award Reporting Requirements